alphagov/search-api/doc/relevancy.md

 another word or phrase in the same language, for example shut is a synonym of close.

-For example, we use synonyms to show relevant results related to "vehicle tax" regardless of whether you searched for "car tax" or "auto tax".
+We use synonyms to show relevant results related to "vehicle tax" regardless of whether you searched for "car tax" or "auto tax".

 Synonyms are defined in the [synonyms.yml][] file and are applied to the Elasticsearch index configuration in the [schema_config.rb][]